Semiparametric Efficient Fusion of Individual Data and Summary Statistics: Semiparametric Theory for Fusion of Individual data and Summary Statistics

-\begin{proposition} Given $(\hat{\tau}_{\mathrm{eff}}^{\mathrm{int}}, \hat{\beta}_{\mathrm{eff}}^{\mathrm{int}}, \hat\Sigma)$ and $(\tilde \beta, \hat\Sigma_1)$, then for some $\hat\beta$,
+\begin{proposition} Given $(\hat{\tau}_{\mathrm{e}}^{\sI}, \hat{\beta}_{\mathrm{e}}^{\sI}, \widehat{\Sigma})$ and $(\tilde \beta, \widehat{\Sigma}_1)$, then for some $\hat\beta$,

-\end{proposition} The confidence density approach of \citet{liu2015multivariate} concerns estimation of parameters in a parametric model with summary statistics whose functional relationships to the parameters are completely known.
-Here however, we consider estimation of a general functional in semiparametric models and the availability of internal individual data obviates the need to know the functional relationship between summary statistics and the functional of interest.
+\end{proposition} The confidence density approach of \citet{liu2015multivariate} concerns the estimation of parameters in a parametric model with summary statistics whose probability limit has a completely known functional relationship to the parameters of interest.
+Here however, we consider the estimation of a general functional in semiparametric models and the availability of internal individual data of the internal population obviates the need to know the explicit functional relationship between the probability limit of the summary statistics and the parameter of interest. { For illustration, we apply our estimation method to the causal inference problem in Example~\ref{causal}.}